patches9119/team-generator/README.md

 # Team Builder
 ## Description

-    OOP and testing for week 10 homework
+Homework for week 10 for UCSD coding bootcamp
 ## Table of Contents
 -[Instalation](#instalation)